kloudlite/kloudlite/README.md

 ## License
 Unless otherwise noted, the Kloudlite source files are distributed under the AGPL Version 3.0 license found in the LICENSE file.

-## Shoutout to Our Open-Source Heroes 🚀
+## A Big Thanks to the Open-Source Community 🚀

 At **Kloudlite**, the open-source community is the lifeblood of our platform.
 We want to give a huge thanks to the following projects that form the foundation of Kloudlite: